 - Open In…

-If you expect the user to use the Open In… functionality frequently, place it directly in the footer toolbar.
-This is described in detail in the Open In… section below.
+If you expect the user to use the Open In… functionality frequently, place it directly in the header toolbar.

 The Share action can appear on the full screen or the details screen, and is never moved into the overflow menu.
 It is always right-aligned.
 The overflow starts to the right side of the Share icon.

 If apps use the overflow toolbar, the overflow is generated automatically.
 The overflow is activated if there is not enough space for all the actions on the toolbar, or if some actions are considered less important than others.
 In this case, the app team decides that only certain actions appear in the overflow.

 The app team also decides whether some actions are so important that they should never move into the overflow.

 Since release 1.30, new features have been added to the overflow toolbar.
 The “…” (overflow) button is now a toggle button and can be used to switch the overflow menu on and off.

 The user clicks or taps the overflow button to open a popover.
 In this action sheet, all icon buttons are labeled with text and the user can overflow the following controls: